zachvalenta/jvns.ca/content/post/2017-04-23-the-fish-shell-is-awesome.markdown

 And it actually has a usable editor for loops.
 I can use my arrow keys to go up to the first line and edit something if I made a mistake.

-You will also notice at this point that fish is not POSIX compatible, bash-style loops will not work at all.
+You will also notice at this point that fish's loops are real different from bash loops. bash/sh syntax really does not work inside fish.

 ### feature 4: no more ctrl+r